 - Forgetting remote workers when it comes to team lunches/birthday treats

 - In-office jokes that other teams/locations just don’t understand

 - Language barriers

 - Sarcasm that doesn’t translate

-- Timezone issues that have people calling in at 2 am or on national holidays
+- Time zone issues that have people calling in at 2 am or on national holidays

 - Celebrate global festivals across the organization.
 Widen cultural knowledge, bond, and have fun.

 - Clearly communicate international holidays.
-Prevent international workers from being disturbed on their day off, or meeting times being delayed while you wait for teams that aren’t there to dial in.
+Prevent global workers from being disturbed on their day off, or meeting times being delayed while you wait for teams that aren’t there to dial in.
 If you don’t have a system that does this for you, create a team calendar to share which offices are closed.

 - Educate everyone on cultural faux pas.
 Use your HR system to share a PDF guide on the everyday norms of your different global offices.
 What are the standard greetings?
 What time do people have lunch?
 How tactile are they?
 What is the standard business dress in each of your offices?

 - Actions speak louder than words.
 However, you may have a bi-lingual team and it’s beneficial to learn the absolute basics to help nurture relationships.
 For example, offering a “hello” or a “thank you” to your colleague in their local language is welcoming, respectful, and inclusive.

 Don’t just think multi-national; think multi-cultural

 Etiquette at work is a sensitive subject, and as teams become increasingly global, diverse, and multicultural, HR leaders need to support their people to engage with each other in the right ways.

 A multi-cultural, global workforce presents huge opportunities for a business, but also a number of challenges.
 Here are some of the main tripping points to be aware of: